DevSrabon/Music-Library/README.md

 This is a music library system developed using Express.js, TypeScript, and PostgreSQL as the database.
 The system allows users to register, log in, add music albums, artists, and individual songs to the library.
 Authentication is token-based (JWT) and all API endpoints are protected with access tokens.

+## Features

+1.User Authentication:

+- Users can register and log in securely.
+- Passwords are hashed for security.
+- Authentication is token-based using JWT.

+  2.Music Albums and Artists:

+- Authentic users can add music albums to the library.
+- Each album has a title, release year, and genre.
+- Each album can have multiple artists, and each artists can have multiple album, utilizing a many-to-many relationship.

+  3.Songs:

+- Authentic users can add individual songs to the library.
+- Each song has a title, duration, and is associated with an album.

 ## Installation Steps

 ### Follow these steps to clone and set up starter project: